popkdodge/popkdodge.github.io/_posts/2020-05-29-DAL-ready-for-take-off.md

 ## Introductions

-The COVID-19 pandemic has cause significant financial impact on the airlines industries.
-Whitch one of the major airlines is most at risk of bankrupcies?
-In the past three months majors airlines stock plunge and loss 30-60% of its value.
-As shutdown come to a close investors look toward major airlines companies for a once in a lifetime opportunity to buy in to Airlines royalites such as **Delta** ([NYSE:DAL](https://finance.yahoo.com/quote/DAL/)), **Southwest Airlines** ([NYSE:LUV](https://finance.yahoo.com/quote/LUV/)), **American Airlines** ([NASDAQ: AAL](https://finance.yahoo.com/quote/AAL/)), and **United Airlines** ([NASDAQ:UAL](https://finance.yahoo.com/quote/UAL/)).
-Delta is america's largest airines will it lead the pack?
+The COVID-19 pandemic has caused significant financial impact on the airline industry.
+So which one of the major airlines most at-risk for bankruptcy?
+In the past three months major airlines stocks plunged with a 30-60% decrease in value.
+As shutdown comes to a close, investors look toward major airline companies for a once in a lifetime opportunity; to buy in to airlines royalites such as **Delta** ([NYSE:DAL](https://finance.yahoo.com/quote/DAL/)), **Southwest Airlines** ([NYSE:LUV](https://finance.yahoo.com/quote/LUV/)), **American Airlines** ([NASDAQ: AAL](https://finance.yahoo.com/quote/AAL/)), and **United Airlines** ([NASDAQ:UAL](https://finance.yahoo.com/quote/UAL/)).
+Delta is america’s largest airline, will it lead the pack?

 {: .box-note}
-**Note:** All of the graph and chart is interactive feel free to play around with it.
+**Note:** All of the graphs and charts are interactive!
+Use your cursor to play around with the visuals.

 ### Example
 ![Example](https://gyazo.com/88d60e708bb497242596b7bfc76eed0a.gif)